kmontag/NK2Reshift/README.md

   `NK2Reshift` as one of your control surfaces.
 - Make sure your nanoKONTROL2 device is plugged in, and select the nanoKONTROL2 ports for the control surface input/output.
-- In the `MIDI Ports` section, make sure the nanoKONTROL2 input/output have `Remote` checked, and all other boxes unchecked.

 ### Configuration